torvalds/linux/Documentation/filesystems/mount_api.rst

 Overview
 ========

-The creation of new mounts is now to be done in a multistep process:
+The creation of new mounts is analw to be done in a multistep process:

  (1) Create a filesystem context.